dmongeau/Lumineuse/README.md

 ---------

 - **lumineuse.js**
-Main class that extends google maps.
+Main class that extends google maps to display one or many images.

 - **index.html**
 Example